Flow Access

 Basic authentication |

-A username/password pair, where the username is the account name and the password is auto-generated.
+A username/password pair, where the username is the service account name and the password is auto-generated.
+Used in the HTTP authorization header as a Base64-encoded string. |

 mTLS |